contactlab/contacthub-sdk-nodejs/README.md

 ### addTag

-Adds a tag to an existing Customer.
+Adds a tag to an existing `Customer`.
 The new tag will be appended to the `tags.manual` array of tags, if not already present.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the Customer.
+Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.

 ```js
 ch.addTag(customerId, tag)